ganeshsetty/CarND-Behavioral-Cloning-Project/README.md

 **training_dataset_resized.p**: This pickled file is generated which has resized images of 32x16 size.The 3 camera dataset is segregated
             and saved.
 The script is available in **Data_Visualization_Preparation.ipynb** file.

+**png files**: These files are used for displaying visuals in this README.md file

 ##Data Preprocessing
 The Udacity track 1 dataset is used as training dataset.